CDCgov/cfa-mkdocs-template/README.md

 ### Optional things

+- `docs/api.md` gives you an example of how to use [mkdocstrings](https://mkdocstrings.github.io/) to generate API documentation from doc strings.
-There are two `.github/workflows/`:
+- There are two `.github/workflows/`:
   - `mkdocs-build.yaml`: On each PR, check that `mkdocs build` runs without error.
 Assumes you are using poetry.
   - `mkdocs-deploy.yaml`: On pushes to `main`, use `mkdocs gh-deploy` to update the repo's GitHub Pages.

 ### For internal use only

+- These files are a skeleton so that the API documentation can build:
+  - `mkdtemp/`
-These files are for purposes of the repository only, to check that `mkdocs` runs and the template builds:
+- These files are to check that `mkdocs` runs and the template builds in this template repo:
   - `poetry.lock`
   - `pyproject.toml`

 ## Project Admin